willp240/rat-container/README.md

 - GUI output support on all operating systems
 - TensorFlow and CppFlow (CPU-only for the time being)
 - Singularity and Docker compatibility
+- *Cluster-compatible

+*The image can be uploaded manually, pulled directly (if the cluster firewall permits) or run from /cvmfs; however, the cvmfs image is not always up-to-date with the repo version.
+This has been [identified as an issue](https://github.com/snoplus/rat-container/issues/8) with a possible solution posed.

 # [PLEASE READ]